Soban-Farhan/Soban-Farhan/README.md

 -> ✨ Check out some of my work at [sobanfarhan.net](https://www.sobanfarhan.net/) ✨ <-

 ### What am I currently doing?
- -   Looking into technologies such as GraphQL, MERN stack, and Scylla.
+ -   Looking into technologies such as GraphQL, MERN stack, and ScyllaDB.
  -   Developing my own app.
 Currently working on a KANBAN like application with Slack integration.
  -   Doing an overhaul of my website.
 New Year, new website.
  -   Watching anime and playing games in my free time.